Originally published January 2023

 As of July 16, 2022, telecommunications carriers and interconnected VoIP service providers in the U.S. and its major territories are required to direct 988 calls and texts to the Suicide and Crisis Lifeline.
 The Federal Communications Commission authorized the three-digit dialing code in 2020 to connect those in crisis with suicide prevention and mental health counselors.
 In doing so, federal authorities made it possible for states to collect regulatory fees, similar to the method used to finance 911 and poison control.

+Several states have already approved legislation.
 The new regulatory fees are likely to make an already complex landscape of communications taxes and fees even more complicated.
 States originally intended per-line, per-month public utility fees to be a fixed source of income.
 But these days, defining what actually constitutes a line is fuzzy due to a myriad of new technologies.

 To stay compliant, businesses will need to have systems in place to handle the new fees and potentially increased volume of tax calculations and returns.
 If you provide VoIP services nationwide, for example, you probably file many returns for 911 fees.
 With the addition of 988, you’ll likely have more returns to file.